bradrobertson/Backbone.RailsNestedAttributesCollection/README.md

       }
     });

-Now when you add and delete from this collection, you don't need to worry about persisting the deleted models, this will happen automatically when you save
+Now when you add and delete from this collection, you don't need to worry tracking the deleted models for persistence, this will happen automatically when you save

 #### Serializing your model